 The shoulders are another stressed area in the handstand.
 There are several ways we can prepare them for work

-For the first two weeks of your handstand journey, we’ll have you work with some balance drills and some positional drills.
+We’ll start by having you work with some balance drills and some positional drills.

 Nothing too crazy, and in fact some of these might seem TOO EASY.
 That’s fine!
 That’s what we want, remember?

 We’re using small victories to motivate us.
 Landing on your head is not a great way to motivate anyone.

 Want someone to build you a custom made progression plan for doing your handstand?
 Our 1-on-1 Online Coaching Program will do just that, plus your coach can review your movements through our app so you’ll know your training correctly and safely.

 You may be thinking that feeling the balance of a handstand is going to be brutally difficult.